tomesink/obsidian/10 Projects/10.00 Notes/Web Design 101/Episode 6 - Layout.md

 #### 2 key secrets:
-- in every design there must be a thing which is really big, something which is medium and something that's small
+1. in every design there must be a thing which is really big, something which is medium and something that's small.
+It creates contrast

 -